BY GEMA ALAVA, APRIL 2019

 I remember a conversation with Bob visiting another museum.
 Merrill was absorbed looking at a sculpture.
-He and I walked ahead to look at a painting.
-When I read the text of the label he said: “that’s not true.”
-I laughed thinking of all the inaccurate information that might be written explaining the legacy of an artist, when most of the time what we need to do is to allow the piece to reveal itself to us.
+He and I walked ahead to look at a painting and I read aloud the text of the label.
+Then he said: “that’s not true.”
+I laughed thinking of all the inaccurate information that might be written trying to explain the legacy of an artist when, most of the time, what we need to do is just allow the piece to reveal itself to us.

-I told him jokingly: “You can say that because you knew the artist.
-You’ve seen everything.”
+I told him jokingly: “You say that because you knew the artist.
+You’ve seen everything!”

-Ryman kept walking towards the next painting, pointed at it with his finger, and said: “I hadn’t seen that one!”
+He pointed at the next painting and said: “I hadn’t seen that one!”

-And that’s how the concept for the third project of the trilogy TELL ME – FIND ME – TRUST ME came to my mind.
+That’s how the concept for the third project of the trilogy came to my mind.

-It’s when we allow a painting to speak to us when we become aware of the instant we inhabit, as well as the light that enlightens us, whose speed remains one of the only known constants.
-Sometimes the right light to see a painting is a reflection, other times is the light that comes from within.
+When we allow a painting to speak to us is when we become aware of the instant we inhabit and the light that enlightens us.
+Sometimes the right light to see a painting is a reflection, other times the light comes from within.

 The official day when TRUST ME took place inside two museums, with the participation of other artists, was May 14th, 2010.
-It’s just a coincidence that May 14th marks the day of all women named “Gema” in honor of the Italian Saint Gemma Galgani, well known in Spain for being the patron of students who are about to take a test.
+It’s just a coincidence that May 14th marks the day of all women named “Gema” in honor of the Italian Saint Gemma Galgani, well known in Spain for being the patron of students who are about to take a test exam or an exam .
 In an uncanny way, the third project that Ryman was part of also had that name in it.

-Thanks, Bob, for teaching me how to be present in the moment; for all those questions that sharpened my intuition, and for all those silences which encouraged me to be alert.
-And ultimately, thanks for your body of work, which enlightens us.
+Thanks, Bob, for teaching me how to be present in the moment, for all the questions that sharpened my intuition, for the silences that encouraged me to be alert, and ultimately for your body of work, which enlightens us.

 The day Ryman gave me his painting with the letters of my name engraved, he said: “Make sure you place it in the right light.”
 I asked, which is the right light?
 And he explained.